effervescentia/knot/packages/binaries/compiler/README.md

 // wait for the file to be compiled await compiler.awaitModule('./someFile.kn');

-// receive the comiled file contents const compiled = await compiler.generate('./someFile.kn');
+// receive the compiled file contents const compiled = await compiler.fetch('./someFile.kn');

 // kill the compiler server and end the connection await compiler.close();